cursive-team/pz-hiring/README.md

 # pz-hiring

-A hiring phantom-zone application usable in a browser & in a node server, built in the non-interactive setting.
+A job matching phantom-zone application usable in a browser & in a Node.js server, built with the non-interactive setting.

 Rust server implementation & connection to JS apps will be added soon.

 ## How to use

-### Testing
+### Testing Rust

 To test the hiring query:
 `cargo test --release -- --nocapture ni_hiring_query`